sara-nl/htdpdocs/source/Pages/about/what_is_it.rst

 Overview
 --------

-The HT-platform is a versatile High Throughput data-processing facility aimed at processing large structured data sets.
+Spider is a versatile High Throughput data-processing facility aimed at processing large structured data sets.
 It runs on top of our in-house elastic data-processing cloud, allowing for scalable processing of many terabytes of data, or even petabytes, utilizing many hundreds of cores simultaneously, in